 Developer: LucasArts

-Dark Forces brought Doom-style FPS gameplay to Star Wars, introducing Kyle Katarn—one of the Expanded Universe’s most popular characters.
-You steal the Death Star plans (pre-Rogue One retcon) and uncover the Empire’s Dark Trooper project.
+Dark Forces brought Doom-style FPS action to Star Wars, introducing Kyle Katarn, who became one of the Expanded Universe’s most beloved characters.
+You played as a mercenary working for the Rebellion, stealing the Death Star plans years before Rogue One retconned this storyline, then uncovering the Empire’s Dark Trooper project—advanced battle droids that threatened to give the Empire unstoppable ground forces.

 9. Star Wars: The Old Republic (2011-Present)